 - Over 5 pound roaster chicken – 2 hours 30 minutes

 Make sure to save that chicken carcass for stock.
-You can find our favorite way to do chicken stock in our cookbook, Fire and Wine.
+You can find our favorite way to do chicken stock in our cookbook, Fire + Wine.

-Any local woods are great.
-For chicken we focus on fruit woods like apple or cherry because it burns sweet and adds a nice smoke element without it tasting too much like campfire.
+For chicken we use fruit woods, like apple or cherry, because it burns sweet and adds a nice smoke element without it tasting too much like campfire.
 Another alternative wood is hickory.

-I typically reach for a Chardonnay or full bodied white wine with chicken.
-Even if a smoked whole chicken recipe (pending they do not have any BBQ sauce on them).
-But because of the dry rub we use, which has some bold and smoky flavors, we opt for red.
+I typically reach for a Chardonnay or full bodied white wine with chicken, even a smoked whole chicken recipe (pending they do not have any BBQ sauce on them).
+But because of the dry rub we use in this case, which has some bold and smoky flavors, we opt for red.
 In this case Pinot Noir.

 But you’re going to want a bolder style Pinot Noir for this (nothing too delicate).
 Côtes du Rhône blends work well too.
 You want something fruity, but not too intense or tannic (think Cab).
 Remember, there’s no sauce on this, just the tender meat and dry rub on the crispy skin.
 Zinfandel works nicely too, as long as it’s not too intense of a Zin.